Kramers (bookstore): Early history

 Kramers, located at 1517 Connecticut Avenue NW in Washington, D.C.'s Dupont Circle neighborhood, opened in August 1976 by Bill Kramer, David Tenney, and Henry Posner.
 Two months later, the business partners opened Afterwords Cafe, with an entrance on 19th Street, in the same building.
 Constructed in 1920, the building was originally an automobile showroom.
-Later tenants included Hudson Air Conditioning Corporation and the women's clothing stores Looby and Peck & Peck.
+Later tenants included Hudson Air Conditioning Corporation and women's clothing stores Looby and Peck & Peck.

 The bookstore was one of four in Washington, D.C., managed by Kramer, who had taken over the business from his parents, Sidney and Miriam Z. Kramer, librarians who opened their first store, Sidney Kramer Books, in 1946.
 Kramer wanted to open a business that provided customers a place to eat and read, what he described as "two of the three most enjoyable human activities."
 At the time of its opening, few places in the country provided such a service.
 The concept became popular, and other businesses, including the Harvard Book Store and Square Books, followed Kramerbooks & Afterwords' lead and opened their own cafes.

 In its early history, Kramers was open 24 hours and soon became a popular destination for neighborhood residents, authors, and politicians.
 It also earned a reputation as a place to meet a potential date.
 The New York Times described Kramer's as "one part bookstore, one part restaurant and perhaps one part singles bar."
 According to Posner, Kramers in part "helped establish a street life in Dupont Circle."
 For many patrons, it was the first place where they had their "first real espresso and cappuccino, their first microbrews, their first taste of Häagen-Dazs, their first decent bagels."
 The owners would have fresh bagels from New York delivered to Washington, D.C.'s Greyhound station because they could not find any decent ones in the area.

 In 1984, Afterwords Cafe expanded by offering sidewalk seating on 19th Street.
 The business expanded again in 1991 when the adjoining building occupied by Cafe Splendide, 1521 Connecticut Avenue, was purchased.
 The expanded section included an enlarged bar.
 In 1993, the first of two branches opened in Arlington, Virginia.
 The 10000 sqft store was three times the size of the Connecticut Avenue location and also included a restaurant.
 Both of the Arlington branches were unsuccessful and soon closed.